Description of the Demonstrator

-The demonstrator is centered around Seden Strandby a suburb to Odense, the third largest city in Denmark.
+The demonstrator is centered around Seden Strandby a suburb of Odense, the third-largest city in Denmark.
 Seden Strandby is located approx. 8km northeast of the Odense city center by Odense Fjord.
-The total project project area covers 42 ha.
+The total project area covers 42 ha.
 The project area is in a humid continental climate zone.
-The weather is influenced by low -pressure systems from the Atlantic, which means unstable conditions throughout the year.
-Seden Strandby is located at Odense Fjord, one of 10 flood prone areas in Denmark, according to the Directive 2007/60/EC on the assessment and management of flood risks.
+The weather is influenced by low-pressure systems from the Atlantic, which means unstable conditions throughout the year.
+Seden Strandby is located at Odense Fjord, one of 10 flood-prone areas in Denmark, according to the Directive 2007/60/EC on the assessment and management of flood risks.
 The suburban area at Seden Strandby is threatened by flooding due to the sea level rise.
 142 private homes are at the direct risk of flooding as well as up to 66ha of agricultural areas.

-At the same time the coastal landscape is a valuable landscape type which should be spared of buldings and other technical installations.
+At the same time, the coastal landscape is a valuable landscape type that should be spared of buildings and other technical installations.